Testimonials – Biofeedback, Neurofeedback & Counseling Services

 ̶ B. (Excerpt)

-Prior to meeting Joan in May 2010 I was praying for a miracle.
+Prior to going to BFW in May 2010, I was praying for a miracle.
 I was so depressed I couldn’t function, it was hard for me to get out of bed…and difficult for me to make friends and live a “normal” college life.